arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 > messing with \_me\_.

-I don't have a clear answer to what the best solution here is, but I do know that extensive 100+ year copyright is not it.
+I don't have a clear answer to what the best solution here is, but I do know that an extensive 100+ year copyright law is not it.

 Were the Greek myths "fan fiction"?
 Are all the stories about King Arthur?
 Yet they are the work of many authors set in the same "universe".
-The way fiction is created has changed a lot; in the past someone would make up a story (or combine elements of existing stories), and tell it at taverns as a bard.
-Others would copy, change, adapt.
+The way fiction is created has changed a lot; in the past someone would create a story (or combine elements of existing stories) and perform as a bard.
+Others would see this and copy, change, adapt.

 With the advent of mass media things have gotten considerably more centralized.